The IRS is always prepared, shouldn’t you be as well? Do you need a tax relief lawyer?

+A tax attorney will ensure that you are treated better.
 It’s unfair, even illegal, but it’s also human nature.
 IRS agents are flesh and blood and if they can get away with bullying someone into their interpretation of the law, they probably will.
 A tax lawyer can ensure the IRS is playing by the rules and treating you fairly.
-IRS investigators are much more careful about asking inappropriate questions or wasting your time with unnecessary requirements, if they know they are dealing with a tax attorney.
+IRS investigators are much more careful about asking inappropriate questions or wasting your time with unnecessary requirements if they know they are dealing with a tax attorney.

 That was the finding of an investigation into nine groups in Ohio and Kentucky that sought nonprofit status.
 Organizations that didn’t have legal representation were more likely to have their applications stalled and receive inappropriate or unnecessary questions from the IRS.

-You don’t have to worry about an IRS agent getting upset with you for hiring a tax attorney either.
-The good ones prefer dealing with tax professionals because they don’t have to waste their time and patience explaining you the ABCs of a tax audit or the basic IRS guidelines for a criminal investigation.
-In fact, hiring an experienced tax attorney is generally seen as a sign of good faith to resolve your tax issues.
+You don’t have to worry about an IRS agent getting upset with you for hiring a tax relief lawyer either.
+The good ones prefer dealing with tax professionals because they don’t have to waste their time and patience explaining to you the ABCs of a tax audit or the basic IRS guidelines for a criminal investigation.
+In fact, hiring an experienced tax relief lawyer is generally seen as a sign of good faith to resolve your tax issues.

 A few bad eggs may resent you hiring a lawyer and try to dissuade from doing so, but that’s when you really need a lawyer in your corner.
 The IRS’s own Declaration of Taxpayer Rights clearly states that “If you are in an interview and ask to consult such a person [a lawyer, agent or accountant], then we must stop and reschedule the interview in most cases.”
 Be suspicious if an IRS agent prefers not to deal with a tax professional.